 But, at least we learned it.

-In the last few years as our oldest children have got old enough to babysit, we’ve been able to have a weekly date night.
+In the last few years as our oldest children have become old enough to babysit, we’ve been able to have a weekly date night.
 This is a luxury that I never dreamed of.
 When you’re in the midst of changing diapers, cutting up someone else’s dinner, and being on call 24/7, it’s hard to imagine a date night every week.
 But, yes, it’s happened to us already.

 And it’s pretty rad if I do say so myself.
+There’s hope, dear Mama.
+I promise.

 That said, the budget doesn’t always increase with your children’s ages.
 Ours are not extravagant evenings on the town.
 We have a few key local restaurants that we enjoy, but there are still weeks when we scrimp.